Francis Rawdon Moira Crozier

 - Ascended Extra: In the book, he had almost no scenes and very little dialogue, only appearing by proxy in Goodsir's journal and in a few of Sir John's POV chapters.
 Even his death is given after the fact, one of the numerous burn victims during the accidental fire at the Carnivale disaster.

 - Deadpan Snarker: With heavy emphasis on deadpan.
 He has a rather sardonic sense of humor.

 - Dr. Jerk: In contrast to the kind and compassionate Goodsir, Stanley is a very bitter and world-weary man with an atrocious bedside manner.
 He also refuses to treat the Shaman even when the man's lying in front of him with a sucking chest wound, out of racism.

 - Jerkass Has a Point: While Goodsir is sympathetic to Youngs wish not to be autopsied, Stanley rightly points out that they need to know if scurvy was the cause of death.
-He also isnt wrong about Youngs decision to hold off on reporting his symptoms, who may have lived had he just spoken up about being so ill earlier.
+He also isnt wrong about Youngs decision to hold off on reporting his symptoms, since the kid might have lived had he just spoken up about being so ill earlier.